mrkkrp/markkarpov.com/post/migrating-text-metrics.md

 ```

 It turns out that for the inputs under 64 characters `edit-distance` uses
 the algorithm form [this paper](https://pdfs.semanticscholar.org/813e/26d8920d17c2afac6bf5a15c537b067a128a.pdf).
-(I hope that I have identified the
-algorithm correctly because the links in the code are long-dead and source
-code of `edit-distance` is generally unreadable.)
-So in the next version of
+So in the next version of `text-metrics`
-`text-metrics` it makes sense to try to use that bit vector algorithm in a
+it makes sense to try to use that bit vector algorithm in a similar fashion
-similar fashion and see if it makes things faster.
+and see if it makes things faster.

 ## Conclusion

 [`text-metrics-0.3.0`](https://hackage.haskell.org/package/text-metrics-0.3.0) is written in pure Haskell, almost as fast as the
 previous versions (especially for not very long inputs), and is more correct
+(we handle characters represented as two `Word16` values properly).
+I have
-(we now iterate properly over inputs).
-I have also added more algorithms
-which I do not mention here because they were implemented in Haskell right
+also added more algorithms which I do not mention here because they were
-away.
-Check [the changelog](https://github.com/mrkkrp/text-metrics/blob/master/CHANGELOG.md) if you're interested.
+implemented in Haskell right away.
+Check [the changelog](https://github.com/mrkkrp/text-metrics/blob/master/CHANGELOG.md) if you're
+interested.